The History of Idylwilde Historic District

 Idylwilde Park Historic District history, from the beginning, shares ownership of Idylwilde Park giving strong community ties enjoyed by the neighborhood.

-The proposed policy of the City Commission of Phoenix to require all sub dividers to include in their plats space to be used for parks and playgrounds received commendation of REALTORS when it was explained to them recently by W. R. Hartranft of the Phoenix City Planning Commission.
+The proposed policy of the City Commission of Phoenix required all sub dividers to include space in their plats.
+This was to be used for parks and playgrounds and received commendation of REALTORS when it was explained to them recently by W. R. Hartranft of the Phoenix City Planning Commission.

 Advertisement, The Arizona Republican, February 6, 1927